chinmaydd/mu2/README.md

-# AggregatorAppForMusicians
+# mu2

-A social-network like (web)application for musicians and bands alike
+A social-network like application for musicians and bands alike.

 The project aims to develop an all­in­one application for musicians around India.
 The application should serve(almost) a complete social network for vocalists, drummers and guitarists alike.
-A similar app does exists but not for India.
 As we all know, India is home to a lot of budding musicians and there are lot of opportunities in metropolitan cities like Mumbai, Bangalore, etc. The app should function similar to a social network.

-The main​features​of the app will be:

-­ Clients, who require top­quality talent can do a simple look­up in the application and find all such musicians who are available during the given time without any hassles.
-If no one is available, they can put up a request on the "Wall" and interested people can respond.

-­ Musicians, in need a job can check the "Wall" and find a gig.
-Users can also team up with others and set up performances.

-­ We will be incorporating location based search based on the current location of the user.
-This will ensure filtered results for searches.

-­ A musician can create his profile and provide links to previous performances.
-After viewing a given performance, the client will be given an option to rate and give reviews for a particular musician.
-We can also add Bands as a prospective user.
+You can add posts and view profiles.

+This project was developed as a part of our Software Engineering course so you can also find the Design Document attached.

+## Usage Instructions

+#### Rails

+The backend server is written in Rails and uses 5.0.0.beta3.
+The app is API based.
+You can start the Rails server by running ``bin/rails s ``.

+### Android

+If you are testing it locally on the AVD Emulator, make sure to change all URLs in the source to `10.0.2.2:3000`.
+That way, the server will communicate with the application.

+## Contributions

+The application right now is not mature at all.
+There are (almost) no test cases and UI is buggy.
+The functionalities provided are minimal.

+But this project is a nice example of communicating with an API server using Android.
+We would love contributions from all.

+## Acknowledgements

+We would like to thank [Andreas Schrade](https://github.com/andreasschrade) for his awesome Android Template project!

+If you want to use this as YOUR course project, feel free to do so.